 Grammar focus: rhyme, syllables, rhythm, free verse, sonnet, speaker, stanza, simile, metaphor, personification, alliteration, onomatopoeia, tone, theme, repetition.

-Grammar focus: Semi-colon and colon, hyphen, parenthesis
+Grammar focus: Semicolon and colon, hyphen, parenthesis.

-Class Novel: Animal Farm
+Class Novel: Nineteen Eighty-Four

 Grammar focus: Topic sentences, paragraphs, introductions and conclusions.